Benefits of Good Oral Health

-If you have any questions about your oral health call our dentist at 816-436-8338 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 816-436-8338.
 At New Mark Dental Care we believe that taking care of your oral health is an investment in your overall health.

 The mouth is often considered a window to the rest of the body because many other illnesses first present themselves as changes within the mouth.
 As a result, a comprehensive oral exam is recommended each time you visit a new practice to serve as a benchmark of your overall health.

 Fluoride is a mineral that occurs naturally in many foods and especially tap water.
 This mineral helps prevent tooth decay by making the tooth more resistant to acid attacks from plaque and sugars in the mouth.
 It attracts other minerals and strengthens tooth enamel.

 People over the age of four or five should visit their dentist for a professional teeth cleaning at least twice a year.
 To maintain oral health, it is very important that you stay current on the condition of your teeth so that if problems are detected, they can be treated early to avoid developing more serious issues.